Duality and stable compactness in Orlicz-type modules: Introduction

-The manuscript is structured as follows: Section 2 is devoted to some preliminaries.
-In Section 3 we study the relation between the classical Orlicz space $L^\varphi(\mathcal{E})$ and the Orlicz-type module $L^\varphi_\F(\mathcal{E})$.
-Section 4 is devoted to the study of the conditional order continuous dual of a Orlicz-type module.
-Finally, in Section 5 we introduce the notions of conditional and dynamic convex risk measures and study their robust representation.
+The paper is structured as follows: Section \ref{sec0} presents preliminary concepts and notations.
+Section \ref{sec1} delves into the relationship between classical Orlicz spaces and Orlicz-type modules.
+In Section \ref{sec2}, we introduce the K\"{o}the dual of a Orlicz-type module and show that it can be canonically identified with the set of all $\sigma$-order continuous module homomorphisms.
+Section \ref{sec3} investigates sufficient conditions for stable weak compactness.
+Finally in Section \ref{sec4}, we apply the previous theory to obtain a robust representation result for conditional risk measures on Orlicz spaces.